 a) Where the infraction is authorized by Council to allow for a compliance agreement, the disputant may be offered the opportunity to acknowledge the contravention of the bylaw and agree to remedy the infraction or conditions on future behaviour to be performed within a designated period of time, and the City may reduce or waive the fine option at the conclusion of that period, or

 b) If no option is available for a compliance agreement, the disputant may choose to either pay the Notice or request the Notice be forwarded to an Adjudicator.

 - If the disputant chooses the adjudication process, they will be contacted by a Dispute Coordinator.
 The Dispute Coordinator will confirm that the file is complete and will request additional information if necessary.
-The Dispute Coordinator will schedule the adjudication date and time based on the Adjudication Calendar and will confirm the disputant's preferred method of participation: in person, by phone or in writing.
+The Dispute Coordinator will schedule the adjudication date and time based on the Adjudication Calendar (dates and locations listed below) and will confirm the disputant's preferred method of participation: in person, by phone or in writing.

 - A date, time and location for an adjudication will be provided to the disputant and the hearing will be conducted at Kelowna City Hall, or in alternate locations on occasion.
 The disputant and the bylaw officer are not required to personally appear.
 Representation for the disputant may be made in writing or over the phone, and documentation from the municipality may be presented in support of the notice.

 Independent adjudicators will determine whether a bylaw infraction occurred.
 If the Adjudicator determines that the infraction occurred, the full penalty will be applied as well as an adjudication fee of $25.
 If the Adjudicator determines that no bylaw violation has occurred, no fine or adjudication fee will be applied.
 The Adjudicator does not have the authority to modify the offence or the penalty.